vuejs/vue-cli/packages/@vue/cli-plugin-pwa/README.md

   - Default: `undefined`

-    Value for `crossorigin` attribute in manifest link tag in the generated HTML, you may need to set this if your pwa is behind an authenticated proxy.
-See [cross-origin values](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#attr-crossorigin) for more details
+    Value for `crossorigin` attribute in manifest link tag in the generated HTML, you may need to set this if your PWA is behind an authenticated proxy.
+See [cross-origin values](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#attr-crossorigin) for more details.

 - **pwa.iconPaths**